Monni/TTOW0620-Android-Application-Dev-Course/README.md

 # TTOW0620-Android-Application-Dev-Course
-Course excercises can be found under this repo
+Course exercises can be found under this repo